Introduction: DIY Arduino Battery Capacity Tester - V1.0

 Heat dissipated = I^2 x R = 0.5^2 x 8.4 =2.1 Watt

 By keeping some margin you can choose 5W.
-If you want to more safety use 10W.
+If you want more safety use 10W.

 Step 5: Selecting the MOSFET

-I used a n-channel logic level power MOSFET-IRLZ44.
-The L shows that is a logic level MOSFET.
+I used an n-channel logic level power MOSFET-IRLZ44.
+The L shows that it is a logic level MOSFET.
 A logic level MOSFET means that it is designed to turn on fully from the logic level of a microcontroller.
 The standard MOSFET (IRF series etc) is designed to run from 10V.